-The flexible, online Master of Science in Measurement and Evaluation degree was created by American University specifically to teach the insider skills needed to excel in an evaluator position of their choice.
+The flexible, online Master of Science in Measurement and Evaluation degree was created by American University specifically to teach the insider skills needed to excel in an evaluator position.
 It prepares you to lead monitoring and evaluation efforts and be impactful in your current career while you learn.
 Additionally, a Graduate Certificate in Project Monitoring & Evaluation is available to quickly build key skills and earn credits toward the graduate program at a later date.

 In the last decade, regulations dedicated to accountability in spending were pushed forward, paving the way for a number of new evaluator positions.
 During this time:

 - The U.S. State Department and the U.S. Agency for International Development established policies on the monitoring and evaluation of programs.